 Referral is the process of sending a patient to another provider, such as a Specialist, for consultation or a health care service that the referring source believes is necessary but is not prepared or qualified to provide.
-The Member's Primary Care Physician will refer them to a participating Specialist or a health care service provider if the Primary Care Physician cannot personally provide the care the Member needs.
+Each Member's primary care physician will refer him or her to a participating Specialist or other health care service provider, if they cannot personally provide the necessary care.
 Many referrals do not require an authorization number.

 Authorization, also known as precertification, is a process of reviewing certain medical, surgical or behavioral health services to ensure Medical Necessity and appropriateness of care prior to services being rendered.
 The review also includes a determination of whether the service being requested is a Covered Service under the Member's Employer Sponsored Plan.
 Authorizations are only required for certain services.
-The Member's Physician will submit authorization/precertification requests electronically, by telephone, or in writing by fax or mail.
+A Member's physician will submit authorization/ precertification requests electronically, by telephone, or in writing by fax or mail.
 If approved, an authorization number is then generated by Capital Health Plan and is available to the Member via CHPConnect.
 If the requested service is not authorized, the Member and provider are notified in writing with the specific reasons for the denial.

-Refer to Capital Health Plan's web site, www.capitalhealth.com, or contact Member Services, for the list of services requiring an authorization.
+Refer to Capital Health Plan's web site, www.capitalhealth.com, or contact Member Services (850-383-3311), for the list of services requiring an authorization.